-- Chopped or ground nuts or seeds such as: pepitas, sunflower seeds, cashews, slivered almonds, flax seeds or chia.
+- Chopped or ground nuts or seeds - pepitas, sunflower seeds, cashews, slivered almonds, flax seeds or chia

-- Egg yolks: Yes – for real!
-It makes a wonderful thing called ‘Yolk-a-mole’.
-It’s rich and creamy and insanely good!
+- Egg yolks - adding egg yolk creates a wonderful thing called 'Yolk-a-mole'.
+It's rich and creamy and insanely good.
 Try using dried egg yolk powder!

-- Chile peppers: Go ahead and add some jalapeno or serrano for some crazy spice!
+- Chile peppers - go ahead and add some jalapeno or serrano for some zesty spice!

-- Make avocado salsa dip: Be a rebel and stir in some of your favorite low-FODMAP salsa.
-Crazy good!
-Try adding some of my Radish Salsa or Chipotle Tomatillo Salsa Verde.
+- Make avocado salsa dip - be a rebel and stir in some of your favorite low-FODMAP salsa.
+Amazingly good!
+Try adding some Radish Salsa or Chipotle Tomatillo Salsa Verde.

-- Herbs and spices: Try adding a pinch of cumin, adobo, or even curry or masala.
+- Herbs and spices - try adding a pinch of cumin, adobo, or even curry or homemade Tikka Masala Powder

 If you actually end up with leftover guacamole, it will keep in the refrigerator for a few days if stored in an airtight container.
 A good hack for keeping your guac from turning brown is to use plastic wrap, cover the entire surface of the guacamole and press the plastic wrap down so there are no air gaps.
 You can also try adding more citrus, which also helps to prevent browning.